 There’s no simple test that can tell you when you’ll reach menopause, but researchers are working on creating one.

-Examining your family history is perhaps the most accurate way to help you predict when you might experience the change.
+Examining your family history may be the most accurate way to help you predict when you might experience the change.
 You’ll likely reach menopause around the same age as your mother and, if you have any, sisters.

 Before you experience menopause, you’ll go through a transitional period, known as perimenopause.
 This phase can last for months or years, and usually starts when you’re in your mid-to-late 40s.
 On average, most women experience perimenopause for about four years before their periods stop completely.